Stackclash/5e-vault/1. DM Stuff/Session Journals/S13 The History of Strahd.md

 `INPUT[textArea:summary]`

 ## Key Learnings
-- Strahd's home kingdom is Mauristatia
+- Strahd's home kingdom is Mauristatia #remember
 - Stahd's childhood was in 473
 - [[Redgrave]] figures out that a lot of Barovians are without souls and that the souls are reborn into new bodies
 - [[Redgrave]] thinks that [[Izek Strazni]] had a doll made for each reincarnation of [[Ireena Kolyana]]